Luidog/node-red-contrib-filemaker/README.md

 ## Find Node

 The find node performs a find in FileMaker.
-By Default the find node will user `msg.payload.layout` as the layout context, and `msg.payload.query` as query parameters.
+By Default the find node will user `msg.payload.layout` as the layout context, and `msg.payload.query` as query parameters for the find.

 ### Find Illustration